MasonRemaley/AnthropicStudios/_posts/2021-02-20-fullscreen-exclusive-is-a-lie.md

 If we're in fullscreen exclusive mode, we're bypassing the compositor.
 This means that things like print screen will not behave correctly.

 In particular, if you have a fullscreen exclusive window, and you press the print screen shortcut, instead of getting a current screenshot you'll get a screenshot of *the last non-exclusive frame*.
-Normally, this is a nuisance, but today we can take advantage of this!
+Normally this is a nuisance, but today we can take advantage of it!

 The test is as follows: